jjiang95/phase-2-final-project/README.md

 ## Installation

-Fork this repository into your local files. `cd` into the directory and run `npm start` in your terminal.
+Fork this repository into your local files. `cd` into the directory and run `npm install`, then `npm start` in your terminal.
 The app will be hosted at `http://localhost:3001`.

-Fork the app's backend repo found [here](https://github.com/jjiang95/phase-2-final-project-backend). `cd` into the directory on a new terminal window and run `npm run dev`.
+Fork the app's backend repo found [here](https://github.com/jjiang95/phase-2-final-project-backend). `cd` into the directory on a new terminal window and run `npm install`, then `npm run dev`.
 The backend database will be hosted at `http://localhost:3000`.

 ## Usage